 Safe Hands Plans went into administration on Wednesday 23 March with all funeral plans terminated with immediate effect, affecting around 46,000 customers.

-Dignity Funerals Limited had agreed to provide existing customers with funeral care arrangements for the 'foreseeable future' but there are currently no plans in place.
-A longer-term solution is being sought by the administrators.
+Dignity Funerals Limited had agreed to provide existing customers with funeral care arrangements for the next six months.

 The restructuring firm appointed to handle the process, FRP Advisory, said Safe Hands does not have sufficient funds to give refunds in full as the value of the company’s assets is ‘significantly lower’ than the company's liabilities.